-BLD193A-F Building Inspection Lab 4 lab hrs/wk, 2 cr. each
+BLD193A-F Building Inspection Lab 4 lab hr/wk, 2 cr. each

-Provides code standards and conditions typical of building inspection work for inspectors in the following areas: mechanical inspection, structural inspection, and one- and two-family dwelling codes.
-Stresses writing correction notices based on field observations.
+Provides code standards and conditions typical of building inspection work for inspectors in the following areas: mechanical inspection, structural inspection, and one-and two-family dwelling codes.
+Stresses writing correction notices based upon field observations.
 F, W, Sp

-BLD260 Fire Protection for Buildings 3 class hrs/wk, 3 cr.
+BLD260 Fire Protection for Buildings 3 class hr/wk, 3 cr.

-Covers the installation, function, location, and purpose of sprinkler and fire alarm systems.
-W
+Covers the installation, function, location and purpose of sprinkler systems.
+Sp

-BLD263 Structural Inspection-Concrete 3 class hrs/wk, 3 cr.
+BLD263 Structural Inspection- Concrete

 Introduces concrete as a construction material and its identity as a type of construction as defined by the International Building Code.
-Covers its physical properties including mix design, handling, storage, delivery, placement, and fire-resistive qualities.
+Covers its physical properties including mix design, handling, storage, delivery, placement and its fire resistive qualities.
 Emphasizes analysis of one- and two-family structures.
 Sp

-BLD266 Structural Plan Review 2 class and 3 lab hrs/wk, 3 cr.
+BLD266 Structural Plan Review 2 class and 3 lab hr /wk, 3 cr.

 Covers the fundamentals of structural plan review.
-Includes analysis and design of beams, columns, and connections.
+Includes analysis and design of beams, columns and connections.
 Prerequisite: BLD269.
 W

-BLD267 Non-Structural Plan Review 2 class and 3 lab hrs/wk, 3 cr.
+BLD267 Non-Structural Plan Review 2 class and 3 lab hr /wk, 3 cr.

-Examines the techniques and processes of nonstructural plans.
-Includes familiarization with plan and construction documents, specifications, and the application of fire, life, and safety code requirements.
+Examines the techniques and processes of non-structural plans.
+Includes familiarization with plan and construction documents, specifications, and the application of fire, life and safety code requirements.
 Prerequisite: BLD151 and BLD152.
 Sp

-BLD268 Foundations, Excavation and Grading
+BLD268 Foundations, Excavation, and Grading

-Covers fundamentals of and the code requirements for regulating excavations and fills for any building or structure, construction of foundation and retaining structures, and general grading.
+Covers the fundamentals of and the code requirements for regulating excavations and fills for any building or structure, construction of foundation and retaining structures and general grading.
 Presents code requirements and emphasizes application to plan review and inspection functions.
 Uses grading and building plans and soil reports to complement the codes.
 Prerequisite: MTH052.
-Sp
+F